petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vmss.md

 ---

-## Roll-back
+## Roll back

-To roll-back changes from Trusted launch to previous known good configuration, you need to set `securityType` of Scale set to **Standard**.
+To roll back changes from Trusted launch to previous known good configuration, you need to set `securityType` of Scale set to **Standard**.

 ### [Portal](#tab/portal)